Public-Health-Scotland/Toolkit/README.md

 - The [**PHI R Style Guide**](https://github.com/Health-SocialCare-Scotland/R-Resources/blob/master/PHI%20R%20style%20guide.md) should be followed by analysts when writing any R code to improve consistency across the organisation and ensure that our R code is readable, shareable and reusable.
 - Use the recommended [**PHI R project structure**](https://github.com/Health-SocialCare-Scotland/r-project-structure) when writing R code to ensure you have a sensible workflow and structure. **It's now even easier to use this template:** an R project which follows the recommended structure can be created from within RStudio using the new [**phiproject package**](https://github.com/Health-SocialCare-Scotland/phiproject).
 - Use these [**National Statistic publication templates**](https://github.com/NHS-NSS-transforming-publications/National-Stats-Template) to automate your PDF reports using Rmarkdown.
+- See [**RMarkdown Tips**](https://github.com/NHS-NSS-transforming-publications/RMD-tips) for a variety of tips and guidance relating to producing RMarkdown reports.
+It is a live document and more tips can be added in overtime.
 - See [**Automating Excel Guidance**](https://nhs-nss-transforming-publications.github.io/automating-excel/) for tips and guidance on how to automate tables and charts within Excel.

 ### Further resources